 Along with having job candidates fill out the appropriate portions of Form I-9, employers must also “examine the employment eligibility and identity document(s) an employee presents to determine whether the document(s) reasonably appear to be genuine and to relate to the employee and record the document information on the Form I-9.”
 This has two important implications.

-First, employers cannot overlook or ignore any discrepancies between job candidates’ I-9 disclosures and their immigration documents.
-Employers must review job candidates’ I-9 forms; and, if the information on an I-9 is inconsistent with the information contained in a job candidate’s immigration documents, employers cannot simply assume this is a mistake.
+First, employers cannot overlook discrepancies between job candidates’ I-9 disclosures and immigration documents.
+Employers must actually review job candidates’ I-9 forms.
+If the information on an I-9 is inconsistent with the information contained in a job candidate’s immigration documents, employers cannot simply assume this is a mistake.
 Instead, they must investigate and make an informed decision regarding the job candidate’s immigration status.

 Second, employers cannot simply accept questionable immigration documents.
 If a job candidate’s documents appear to be forged or altered, this requires additional scrutiny.

-During ICE investigations, agents look for evidence that employers are taking both of these steps to verify workers’ eligibility.
-If no such evidence is available, this will usually lead to a presumption of non-compliance, and then will be up to the employer to demonstrate why prosecution is unwarranted.
+During ICE investigations, enforcement and removal operations officers look for evidence that employers are taking both steps to verify workers’ eligibility.
+If no such evidence is available, this usually leads to a presumption of non-compliance.
+Then, it is up to the employer to demonstrate why prosecution is unwarranted.
+This proves to be an uphill battle in many cases, further underscored by the importance of not only maintaining federal immigration law compliance but also maintaining thorough compliance documentation.

 4. Immigration Violations Can Lead to Civil or Criminal Allegations